Simulation Center

 mannequins, virtual simulations and standardized patients provide varied, dynamic

 training situations.
-Every session can be recorded and reviewed by students, faculty
+Every session can be recorded and reviewed by learners, faculty

 and staff, contributing to a supportive learning environment.